Feature Articles

 Also, a careful reading assessment must be done in order to avoid making assessment mistakes with a struggling reader.
 Wrongful diagnosis may result in harmful effects that include loss of interest in wanting to learn and the development of bad behaviour as a defense mechanism for shortcomings.

 Get ready to do your own evaluation on a struggling reader.
-If the problem is not that serious, addressing these topics during your reading assessment may iron out issues quickly.
+If the problem is not that serious, addressing these topics using the right reading methods during your reading assessment may iron out issues quickly.

 However, some problems would require either a reading intervention programme, disciplinary action, or medical attention.
 Here are 5 important topics for your reading assessment to successfully diagnose a struggling reader.